rio-rattenrudel/mios32/README.md

 19. [Feature: Clock Shifter](https://github.com/rio-rattenrudel/mios32/commit/924bd56061c24017291fae6e4347e30b93476cf0)

-* This function adds the clock shifter algorithm to a selected port.
+* This feature adds the clock shifter algorithm to a selected port.
 A port and a standard offset can be defined in the hardware configuration.
 The offset ranges from 0..95 (= 1bar [4/4 beat], values> 48 representing the negative values).
 With a user adjustment (via buttons), the offset can be moved forward or backward indefinitely.

 ## Recompile sizes